chscott/MigrationUtils/README.md

   If there are any problems, review MigrationUtils.log, which is located in the directory you specified when running the Update Configuration agent in Step 1.

-## Step 4 - Building an address migration table
+## Step 4 - Building an address translation table

 1. Select all users that will be migrating from the People & Groups tab in Domino Administrator and run the Create\Address Translation Table agent.
 As with the Create\Batch Migration Table agent, you can select users individually or a group containing the migrating users.
-You can also select multiple groups; for example, select the Batch 1, Batch 2 and Batch 3 groups to build an address migration table for all users in the three groups.
+You can also select multiple groups; for example, select the Batch 1, Batch 2 and Batch 3 groups to build an address translation table for all users in the three groups.

    Unlike creating a batch migration table, all users who will migrate (not just those in the current batch) need to be selected here.
 That's because all migrating users must have their old names mapped to new names when the batch is